 “My parents want to come by this afternoon… will you be home?”

-As we sat on the couch, they humbly shared their story and why they were getting involved in an abortion-wounded ministry.
+As we sat on the couch, they humbly shared their abortion story and why they were getting involved in an abortion-wounded ministry.

 If Not for Grace

 I’ve reflected over the past few weeks about what would have happened if fear would have won – what if this family secret would have stayed quiet and nobody would know the abortion story?

 It’s incredibly freeing and fulfilling.